 Well-being is not set for life:

 This suggests that stability can influence levels of happiness in the long term.
-Further, a review of a number of studies by Lucan and Donnellan found evidence of “room for change” in people’s happiness levels over time.
+Furthermore, a review of a number of studies by Lucan and Donnellan found evidence of “room for change” in people’s happiness levels over time.
 In one longitudinal study of Germans by Fujita and Diener around a quarter (24%) of participants experienced significant movement in their level of well-being.

 People adapt at different rates: